Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: The 9-DOF 3D Biped

 \subsection{Equations of Motion}

-Walking is modeled as continuous and discrete phases.
+Walking is modeled as having continuous and discrete phases.
 The continuous phase is governed by the Euler-Lagrange equations.
 The equations of motion in the continuous phase are of the form

-where $u=[u_S,u_F]^T$ with $u_S$ and $u_F$ denoting the controllers in the stance and swing legs respectively.
+where $u_{6\times 1}=[u_S,u_F]^T$ with $u_S$ and $u_F$ denoting the controllers in the stance and swing legs respectively.
 Also, $B=[0_{3\times 6};I_{6\times 6}]$.
 In the discrete phase the velocities are transformed instantly due to the change of support point (from left to right or right to left).
-Using the method explained in \cite{westervelt2007feedback} we obtain the impulse matrix $\Delta_q (q)$ which maps the velocities $\dot{q}^-$ right before the impact to the velocities immediately after impact, $\dot{q}^+$.
-In order to use the same set of equations when the left or the right leg is the stance leg, we implement a matrix $R$ to swap the roles of stance and swing legs.
+Using methodology of \cite{hurmuzlu1994rigid} which is illustrated for legged robots in \cite{westervelt2007feedback} we obtain the impulse matrix $\Delta_q (q)$ which maps the velocities $\dot{q}^-$ right before the impact to the velocities immediately after impact, $\dot{q}^+$.
+In order to use the same set of equations when either the left or the right leg is the stance leg, we implement a matrix $R$ to swap the roles of stance and swing legs.
 Therefore, setting $x=(q,\dot{q})$, if we rewrite equation (\ref{euler_lagrange_eqns}) and the impulse map in terms of $x$ and $\dot{x}$, we obtain

-where $\Delta(q,\dot{q}^-)= (Rq,R\Delta_q(q)\dot{q}^-)$ and $\mathcal{S}$ is the \textit{switching manifold}, which is defined as,
+where $\Delta(q,\dot{q}^-)= (Rq,R\Delta_q(q)\dot{q}^-)$ and $\mathcal{S}$ is the \textit{switching manifold}, which is defined as

 where $z_{F}$ is the height of the swing leg end in W.

 [3d_lip_invariant_gait]{Lemma} \begin{continuous_indep_of_thy} The kinetic and potential energies of the 9-DOF 3D biped are independent of $\theta_y$ \cite{spong2005controlled}.
 As a result, under the assumption that the controllers are independent of $\theta_y$, if $\theta_{y_0}$ is the initial value of $\theta_y$ right after the impact, the evolution of $(\hat{q}, \dot{q})$ and $\theta_y - \theta_{y_0}$ are independent of $\theta_{y_0}$. \end{continuous_indep_of_thy}